 About Housing Disrepair Claims

-12% (480,000) of social housing dwellings and 23% (1.01 million) private rented dwellings fail to meet the Decent Homes Standard, which is a technical standard for public housing defined by the Government.
-In addition, 5% (200,000) of social housing dwellings and 13% (572,000) of private rented dwellings suffer from damp and mould growth.
+According to the Government's English Housing Survey for 2020 to 2021, there are around 4.4 million privately rented houses and 4 million socially rented houses in England.
+11% of social housing dwellings and 23% of private rented dwellings fail to satisfy the Decent Homes Standard.
+This is the standard for public housing set by the Government.
+In addition, 5% of social housing dwellings and 10% of private rented dwellings suffer from damp and mould growth.

 No Win, No Fee